jadecobra/python_tdd_exercises/source/calculator.rst

 Test Imports
 ------------

-I add an import statement for the ``calculator`` module, it will contain the program I am testing
+I add an import statement for the ``calculator`` module that will contain the source code for the program I am testing

 .. code-block:: python